Hans Fischer (cyclist)

 Hans Fischer (29 January 1961 –13 December 1988) was a Brazilian cyclist.
 He competed at the 1980 Summer Olympics and 1984 Summer Olympics.

 Biography

 Fischer was born in Pomerode, Santa Catarina.
-He began pedaling at the age of five on an adult bike, regularly practicing in 1976 on medical advice after suffering a fall from the horse and fractured his knee.
+He began pedaling at the age of five on an adult bike, regularly practicing in 1976 following medical advice after suffering a fall from a horse which fractured his knee.

-He participated in the 1979 Pan American Junior Championship in Venezuela, where he won two gold medals, one silver and one bronze.
-He also participated in two editions of the Olympic Games: from Moscow in 1980, and from Los Angeles in 1984.
+He participated in the 1979 Pan American Junior Championship in Venezuela, where he won two gold medals, one silver, and one bronze.
+He also participated in two editions of the Olympic Games, representing Brazil in Moscow in 1980, and in Los Angeles in 1984.

-He died in 1988, from a cardiac arrest, at the age of 26.
+He died from cardiac arrest in 1988 at the age of 27.